rohit-patil04/terraform/Day 2/README.md

 🟧 2.
 Create Provider File (provider.tf)

-Add this file in your Terraform project:
+Add this file in your Terraform project: provider.tf

 🟧 3.
 Initialize the Provider

 Run: terraform init